rezazamani2329/AIML-UC-Berkeley--campaign-marketing-analysis-in-banking-system/README.md

 # First Round of Modeling:
-1- what kind of maching learing model? as our target variable is object ('yes' or 'no'), we have classification, and as target variable is `imbalance ('no'= 89%, 'yes'= 11%)`, then we have `imbalance` dataset.
+1- **what kind of maching learing model?** as our target variable is object ('yes' or 'no'), we have classification, and as target variable is `imbalance ('no'= 89%, 'yes'= 11%)`, then we have `imbalance` dataset.

-2-Feature enginering in first round: I remove one numerical featue with maximum correlation. now we have 9 numerical feature and 10 categorical.
+2-**Feature enginering** in first round: I remove one numerical featue with maximum correlation. now we have 9 numerical feature and 10 categorical.

-3- Preprocessor and encoding:
+3- **Preprocessor and encoding**:
 -use `LabelEncoder()` for target variable
 -use `StandardScaler()` for numerical variables.
 -use `OneHotEncoder()` for categorical variables.

-4- `Baseline model is DummyClassifier`. why we use it? if you want to predict, without more attemp, what is your prediction? with attention to struture of target variable, if you predict 'no' you get 89% accuracy, but as your prediction for 'yes' is wrong, your recall and precision is 0% and then your AUC is 50%.
+4- **Baseline model** is `DummyClassifier`. why we use it? if you want to predict, without more attemp, what is your prediction? with attention to struture of target variable, if you predict 'no' you get 89% accuracy, but as your prediction for 'yes' is wrong, your recall and precision is 0% and then your AUC is 50%.
 Dummy classification does exacly that.
 For more detial see problem 7:

-5- `Simple model`: we use logistic regression (`LogisticRegression()`) where all hyperparameters are define. score of the model reaches to 91% and very sharp improvement achieved in precision and recall for target = 1(or 'yes' before labelencoding).
+5- **Simple model**: we use logistic regression (`LogisticRegression()`) where all hyperparameters are define. score of the model reaches to 91% and very sharp improvement achieved in precision and recall for target = 1(or 'yes' before labelencoding).
 This shows that simple model has changed the quality of prediction sharply.
 For detail see problems 8 and 9:

-6- Adding `other models`: we use `decision tree`, `KNN` and `SVM` models too.
+6- **Adding other models**: we use `decision tree`, `KNN` and `SVM` models too.
 We check calssification report for all of them, and comapre them.

-7- `Evaluation`: Moreover, we compare train score, test score and average fit time, here is the result:
+7- **Evaluation** : Moreover, we compare train score, test score and average fit time, here is the result:

 | Model                  |Train Score | Test Scor      | Fit Time       | Precision | Recall  | F1-Score |